-The members of our board of directors have provided the diversity information below.
+The members of our Board of Directors have provided the diversity information below.
 Each of the categories listed in the table below has the meaning as it is used in Nasdaq Rule 5605(f).

-Board Diversity Matrix (As of January 14, 2021)
+Board Diversity Matrix (As of January 13, 2023)

 Total Number of Directors 9

 Female Male Non-Binary Did not Disclose Gender

-Part I: Gender Identity
+Part I: Gender Identity 1 1 1 l

 Directors 1 8

-Part II: Demographic Background ·
+Part II: Demographic Background

 African American or Black

 Alaskan Native or Native American

 Asian

 Hispanic or Latinx

 Native Hawaiian or Pacific Islander

 White 1 8

 Two or More Races or Ethnicities

-LGBTQ+ -
+LGBTQ+

 Did not Disclose Demographic Background